9icenero/LITA_PROJECT-/README.md

 ----
 #### Retail Store Sales
 This involved analysing the data to answer the following questions;
-- a. retrieve the total sales for each product category.
+- Retrieve the total sales for each product category.
-- b. find the number of sales transactions in each region.
+- Find the number of sales transactions in each region.
-- c. find the highest-selling product by total sales value.
+- Find the highest-selling product by total sales value.
-- d. calculate total revenue per product.
+- Ccalculate total revenue per product.
-- f. calculate monthly sales totals for the current year.
+- Calculate monthly sales totals for the current year.
-- g. find the top 5 customers by total purchase amount.
+- Find the top 5 customers by total purchase amount.
-- h. calculate the percentage of total sales contributed by each region.
+- Calculate the percentage of total sales contributed by each region.
-- i. identify products with no sales in the last quarter.
+- Identify products with no sales in the last quarter.

-#### Customer Subscriptions
- This involved analysing the data to answer the following questions;
-a. retrieve the total number of customers from each region.
-b. find the most popular subscription type by the number of customers.
-c. find customers who canceled their subscription within 6 months.
-d. calculate the average subscription duration for all customers.
-e. find customers with subscriptions longer than 12 months.
-f. calculate total revenue by subscription type.
-g. find the top 3 regions by subscription cancellations.
-h. find the total number of active and canceled subscriptions.

 ### Data Analysis
 ---